ZsaZsa6/ZsaZsa6.github.io/_posts/2019-09-30-wearing_a_new_hat.markdown

 My son is a software engineer and when he approached me with the idea of attending a software engineering bootcamp to learn some new skills, and possibly start a new career, I was not sure I wanted to go that way because I am such a creative person.
 But, my interest was peaked, so I looked at the free resources he sent me.
 I tried on that new hat and I did NOT want to take it off!!

 ### This hat fits!!
 I can now see that I can use many of the things that wearing my other hats has taught me to be a great software engineer.
 I can use my creativity to create innovative programs to help others.
-I have had an idea for a program to people with difficulty interpreting social cues rattling around in my brain for awhile, and I can now see myself being able to build such a program.
+I have had an idea for a program to assist people with difficulty interpreting social cues rattling around in my brain for awhile, and I can now see myself being able to build such a program.

 I can use the people skills that I learned from being a business owner, a mom and a childcare provider to communicate with my peers and to eventually help me put on the hat of being a successful product manager.